maanantai 26. heinäkuuta 2010

 Didn't I say the other day that anything could happen?
 And, it did!

 Heikki, a Finnish reindeer specialist who works for the University of Alaska came to see us Monday evening together with a colleague of his, a young Frenchman by the name of Tibo.
-Heikki had to fly to Fairbanks the next day but Tibo promised to take us musk ox viewing.
+Heikki had to fly to Fairbanks the following day but Tibo promised to take us musk ox viewing.
 Although the weather was miserable as it has been every day since our arrival, we managed to see two herds of musk oxen; one out in the bushes and the other one just outside Nome when coming back from an old gold digging dredge.

 The original musk oxen of the Seward Peninsula were hunted to extinction in the 1800's, but the 70 animals that were introduced here about 30 years ago have grown to a population of more than 2,000!
 Residents are allowed to hunt the musk ox seasonally but for this, they require a special licence.
 And to secure the future of the animal, hunting is strictly controlled.